The “H” Word: Autism Spectrum Disorder and School Homework

 One of the key higher learning tasks for the AS student, is acquiring cooperative and flexible thinking habits.
 Introducing this social norm may require some academic modification for the AS student.
 Beginning at elementary level it is often necessary to modify or individualize assignments if the student is showing signs of being overwhelmed.
 The goal here is to integrate the child as much as possible into regular curricula activities while realizing that this initially may require some creative modification.
-Allowing the student to choose their own book for home reading assignments is an example of a reasonable accommodation for the AS child.
+Allowing the student to choose their own book for home reading assignment are an example of a reasonable accommodation for the AS child.

 Rewards can also be effective.
 Employing a reward system for the completion of homework is often helpful.
 Rewards can include a favored treat or time for a special interest area.
-If your child chooses isolated activities (such as computer time) try and modify the reward to include some degree of real social exchange.
+If your child chooses isolated activities (such as computer time) try to modify the reward to include some degree of real social exchange.
 Again, the goal is to approach mainstream expectations, albeit with some adjustments that integrate the particular interests of the young Asperger student.

 Emotional Exhaustion and Sensory Overload

 A second important issue facing the AS student is emotional exhaustion.
 For most children in the autistic spectrum, a school day represents a sensory bombardment dramatically beyond what most neurotypical students and adults experience.
-The sensory, attentional and emotional systems of the student are challenged intensively throughout the day, often resulting in heightened activation of the sympathetic nervous system and sensory regulation centers.
+The sensory, attentional and emotional systems of the ASD students are challenged intensively throughout the day, often resulting in heightened activation of the sympathetic nervous system and sensory regulation centers.
 This can directly affect the student’s ability to learn and complete class work.

 A contributing factor adding to this daily sensory stress can also be found in negative social experiences such as confusion, rejection and bullying.
 These experiences can become exaggerated in the mind of the AS student in the form of recurrent anxious thoughts and anticipations.
-The student arrives home tired and agitated and in no state for learning and more school-like exertion.
+The student arrives home tired and agitated and in no state for learning and more school work exertion.
 Thus, emotional exhaustion can be a very critical factor affecting your child’s motivation and readiness to complete homework.

 Assessing the students typical school day is the key to identifying problems in the student’s sensory system.
 Firstly, explore your child’s classroom work habits: Are they bringing too much work home? (work that should have been completed at school).
 If so, the teacher/s may need to assess the child’s behavior in the classroom and identify the sources of stress and poor performance.
 Sometimes canceling an elective period and adding a study period each day can be helpful.